-As we discussed in our previous post , statistics show that enterprises are quickly moving to adopt cloud technologies.
+As we discussed in our previous post, statistics show that enterprises are quickly moving to adopt cloud technologies.
 But as you may remember, the applications they’re moving to the cloud—typically auxiliary applications that aren’t on the business’s critical path—proves that, behind the numbers, enterprises are a bit leery of going all in.
-In this post, we’ll take a closer look at the serious challenges facing enterprise cloud adoption, exploring some of the main reasons why businesses are being so cautious in moving their mission-critical apps to the cloud.
+In this post, we’ll take a closer look at the serious challenges in cloud adoption faced by enterprises, exploring some of the main reasons why businesses are being so cautious in moving their mission-critical apps to the cloud.
 Here are the top 7 challenges businesses face when working on cloud adoption:

 For IT professionals who are used to being able to literally put their hands on the servers that are processing and storing your data, moving to the cloud can seem like giving up a lot of control—and for good reason!
 Trusting your data with another provider can be a scary proposition and one that ultimately keeps many enterprises in the status quo.
 After all, a single unpatched server may be the only thing that stands between your company and the damning headlines about your data breach.

 How do you ensure that your cloud vendor of choice meets your governance rules and compliance regulations if you don’t actually control it?
 Ensuring that all of your IT assets are properly provisioned and maintained is top-of-mind for most IT executives, making it easy to understand how moving important apps outside of your direct purview may cause concerns.
 Regulations like the General Data Protection Regulation (GDPR), Sarbanes-Oxley, and others make the stakes even higher.